 We welcome Research Articles, front-end matter, and Study Protocols on all investigations into this field, such as bio-psychosocial risk and prognostic factors, patient education, communication, biopsychosocial pain management and/or research into contextual (placebo and nocebo) factors.
 Studies aiming to increase clinical tool reliability and validity in low-income/ socioeconomic settings are encouraged to submit, as well as mind-body approaches such as meditation, mindfulness, hypnosis, imagery, neurofeedback, yoga or cognitive behavioral therapy (CBT).

 Please ensure manuscripts adheres to the submission guidelines for BMC-Series journals.
 Especially for manuscripts describing randomized trials, qualitative research, and systematic review/ meta-analysis methods, the Equator Network reporting guidelines should be followed.
-Kindly submit submissions to the Editorial Manager system.
-Please make sure you submit in Editorial Manager and not our new editorial Springer Nature article processing platform (Snapp).
+Please ensure you highlight in your cover letter that you are submitting to a collection.
+Articles for this Collection should be submitted via our submission system, Snapp.
+During the submission process you will be asked whether you are submitting to a Collection, please select "Psychosocial aspects of musculoskeletal disorders".

 Proposals for Commentaries, Editorials, and Narrative Reviews will be considered, but editorial pre-approval is required.
 If you would like to inquire about a study’s suitability of a study for consideration or propose a commissioned topic, please email a pre-submission enquiry to email@example.com.